wazuh/wazuh-documentation/source/gcp/supported-services/dns_queries.rst

 Once DNS Cloud logging is configured, the generated logs must be ingested into a Pub/Sub topic so that Wazuh is able to collect them using the `Pub/Sub integration <pubsub>`.
 To achieve that, it is necessary to define a custom log router.

+#.
 Visit the `Google Cloud Logging section  <https://console.cloud.google.com/logs/router>`_ and click on the ``CREATE SINK`` button.

 .. thumbnail:: ../../images/gcp/gcp-create-sink-button.png
     :align: center
     :width: 100%

-Then, provide a descriptive name for the sink and click on the ``NEXT`` button.
+#.
+Provide a descriptive name for the sink and click on the ``NEXT`` button.

 .. thumbnail:: ../../images/gcp/gcp-sink-dns-name.png
     :align: center
     :width: 100%

+#.
 Once the name for the sink is chosen, it is necessary to select the sink destination.
 As sink service, choose **Cloud Pub/Sub topic**, and then create or choose a topic to be used as destination.
 Then click on the ``NEXT`` button.

 .. thumbnail:: ../../images/gcp/gcp-sink-dns-destination.png
     :align: center
     :width: 100%

-Finally, use the following query to collect all the DNS queries.
+#.
+Use the following query to collect all the DNS queries.

 .. code-block:: none

     resource.type = "dns_query"

+#.
 If it is not necessary to filter any logs out of the sink, click on the ``CREATE SINK`` button to create it.

 .. thumbnail:: ../../images/gcp/gcp-create-sink-dns.png
     :align: center